 The second part of the course assesses the effects of public policies on the private economy normatively.
-This part of public economics is often called welfare economics because much of it attempts to determine whether overall social welfare has been improved by a given policy or not.
-The main approach uses ideas from utilitarian philosophy and microeconomics to determine whether "aggregate utility" or "social net benefits" rise or fall as a consequence of particular policies and whether the existing level of "social welfare" can be increased through public policies or not.
-Other normative theories can also be applied as with the contractarian one developed by James Buchanan or the opportunities for human development one developed by Amarta Sen, but we only have time in this course for the one most widely used in public economics.
+This part of public economics is often called welfare economics because the analysis attempts to determine how particular taxes and subsidies affect the welfare of consumers, firms, and other taxpayers.
+It also attempts to determine whether social welfare overall has been improved by a given policy or not.
+The main normative approach uses ideas from utilitarian philosophy and microeconomics to determine whether "aggregate utility" or "social net benefits" rise or fall as a consequence of particular policies and whether the existing level of "social welfare" can be increased through public policies or not.

+Other normative theories can also be applied as with the contractarian one developed by James Buchanan or the opportunities for human development one developed by Amarta Sen, but we only have time in this course for the most widely used approach in public economics.

 There are two general cases in which public policies can improve on market outcomes.
 Both can be referred to as social dilemmas: externality problems and public goods problems.
-In the case of externalities, spillover costs and benefits of activities are ignored (or assumed to be ignored) by market participants and so market outcomes fail to maximize social net benefits.
+In the case of externalities, spillover costs and benefits of activities are ignored (or assumed to be ignored) by market participants, and thus competitive market outcomes fail to maximize social net benefits.
 When spillover costs are ignored, too much of the relevant products are produced and they tend to be produced in what might be considered inefficient ways.

-In cases of public goods, it is easy to free ride on their production (because they are by their nature available to everyone) and so public goods tend to over or under supplied relative to their ideal levels.
+Public goods are a special type of good that can be shared by as many persons as desire the good of interest.
+For example, we all use gravity in various ways.
+Broadcast radio and TV signals can be used by anyone owning a radio or television in the region of interest.
+In cases of public goods, it is easy to free ride on their production (because they are by their nature available to everyone) and so public goods tend to be under supplied relative to their ideal social-net benefit maximizing levels.
 These two general dilemmas are the main focus of the section on normative public economics.
-Normative ideas will also be applied in the other two sections as part of the analysis-although it will not be the main focus of parts I and III.
+Normative ideas will also be applied in the other two sections as part of the analysis-although it will not be the main focus of the other parts of the course.